Lecrapouille/zipper/README.md

 Return `true` in case of success or `false` in case of failure.
 In case of failure, use `unzipper.error();` to get the `std::error_code`.

-- Extracting a single entry from zip to memory:
+- Extracting a single entry from the zip file to memory:

 ```c++
 std::vector<unsigned char> unzipped_entry;